-Start your day by ensuring that your house is clean, which should be a “no brainer.”
+Start your day by ensuring your house is clean, which should be a “no-brainer.”
 This includes washing your clothes.
-Don’t wash clothes on New Year’s Day.
+Don’t wash your clothes on New Year’s Day.
 Wash clothes NOW, if you haven’t already.
 Do not go into the new year with dirty clothes.
-Washing dishes or doing laundry on New Years could result a death in your house that year.
-The theory behind it being that as you wash the dishes or laundry, you ‘wash away’ the person.
+Washing dishes or doing laundry on New Years’ could result in death in your house that year.
+The theory is that as you wash the dishes or laundry, you ‘wash away’ the person.

-Next, make you some collard greens and corn bread.
-Collard Greens represents money in the New Year.
+Next, make some collard greens and cornbread.
+Collard Greens represent money in the New Year.
 The southern tradition says that each bite of greens you eat is worth $1,000 in the upcoming year.
-The Corn bread represents pocket money or spending money.
+The Cornbread represents pocket money or spending money.
 The tradition stems from the color of the bread.
-It’s color represents “gold” or “coin” money.
-Plus, it taste really good with collard greens, peas and pork.
+Its color represents “gold” or “coin” money.

 Lastly, the first person to enter your home after the stroke of midnight will influence the year you’re about to have.
 Ideally, he should have dark hair, tall, and good-looking.
 Don’t let a woman near your door before a man crosses the threshold.
 Women will bring disasters within your home.

-What are some traditions that your family consider a must-have?
+What are some traditions that your family considers a must-have?